 What About Carlsbad?

 Carlsbad is its own city within San Diego County.
-It takes about 30-40 minutes to reach Carlsbad from downtown San Diego without traffic, depending on where you’re going.
+It’s just a short drive of about 30-40 minutes to reach the sunny resort town of Carlsbad from downtown San Diego without traffic, depending on where you’re going.

-Many of San Diego’s best resorts are in Carlsbad, so you might be considering staying here.
-Most visiting families wind up in Carlsbad beacuse it’s where LEGOLAND California is located.
+Many of San Diego’s best resorts are in Carlsbad, so you might consider staying here.
+Most visiting families wind up in Carlsbad because it’s where LEGOLAND California is located.

-Yes, it is a day trip from San Diego or Coronado just because of the drive time.
+Yes, it is a day trip from San Diego or Coronado because of the drive time.
 It’s an easy drive.
-The quieter beaches are pretty, and in spring you should visit the Flower Fields.
+The quieter beaches are pretty, and in spring, you should visit The Flower Fields at Carlsbad Ranch.

 What are your favorite San Diego day trips?